top of page

 1. When you're in grad school (especially at a place like where I did my PhD), it seems like everyone's going into academia and that the "successful" students get faculty positions.
 This is a very skewed view from being inside academia, and most people in industry don't see it this way!

-2. Most of the time you get rejected from a job, it's not because you failed the interview or whatever.
-From the other side of interviewing, I've seen that (1) the company kind of loses track of hiring for a particular position, (2) we're still learning how to write our job descriptions that actually describe the skillset we're looking for and the job ends up being something totally different than what you think you're applying for, (3) they end up hiring someone way more senior than you, or any number of other reasons that are not personal failure on your part.
+2. Much of the time you get rejected from a job, it's not because you failed the interview.
+Based on my and others' experiences, it can be that (1) the company deprioritizes hiring for a particular position, (2) the company is still learning how to write job descriptions that actually describe the skillset they're looking for, and the job ends up being something totally different than what you think, (3) they end up hiring someone way more senior than you, or any number of other reasons that are not personal failure on your part.

 Recent Posts